roxoshi/roxoshi.github.io/_posts/2025-01-02-hello-world?.md

 **Processes**

-Processes are abstractions over I/O devices, main memory and the processor.
+Processes are abstractions over I/O devices, main memory and the processor
 - context switching: running multiple processes on a single processor by saving the context of one process when it is stopped and then loading the context of another process so that the procesor can continue to run it from where it was left.
 Context switching pass the control flow of processer to different processes
 - system call: a special function that passes control to the operating system
 - kernel: it is the portion of the operating system code that is always resident in the memory.